-What Is an Estate Planning Attorney?
+What Does an Estate Planning Attorney Do?

-The difference lies in the specialization that estate planning lawyers acquire through years of experience working on estate planning issues.
+The difference lies in the specialization that estate planning lawyers acquire through years of experience working on various estate planning issues.
 An estate planning lawyer’s duties can be wide-ranging, but they all center around one goal: to assist clients in preparing for the end of life and the financial legacy they’ll leave.

 Additionally, an estate planning lawyer can help you ensure that you’re prepared for end-of-life scenarios in which you’re unable to make your own decisions.
 This will typically involve assigning power of attorney, drawing up a living will or creating any other kind of advance directive.
 A good estate planning lawyer can serve as a legal guide through all the aspects of preparing for the end of life.